Intro background

 Recycling Collection Centers

-Columbia has many recycling drop off and other specialty waste collection sites to serve you.
-Use our map to find convenient locations that accept recycling, household hazardous waste, and yard waste for composting.
+Columbia has several recycling drop-off centers, including specialty waste collection sites to maximize your diversion efforts.
+Use our map to find locations near you that accept recycling, household hazardous waste, and yard waste for composting.